 Computer lab.
 Students are strongly encouraged to have their own computer on campus.
 The university makes laptop computers available for purchase at special pricing.
-Students who purchase a computer from the university may elect to have that device connected to the university network which provides printing access to any number of local printers provided across campus.
+Students who purchase a computer from the university may elect to have that device connected to the university network, which provides printing access to any local printers across campus.
 Students may also use computers with Internet access in the library.
 Each student is given a personal e-mail account and access to the campus Wi-Fi network.